-5.4.1 Vehicle Crossovers
+5.5.1 Vehicle Crossovers

-Property owners are responsible for the vehicle crossing from their property to the road as shown on the diagram below except for the pathway section which is maintained by Council.
+Property owners are responsible for the vehicle crossing from their property to the public road as shown in Figure 2 below except for the pathway section which is maintained by Council.
 If there is no constructed path then the property owner is responsible for the whole of the crossover.
 This includes any culvert required to cross on-road drainage or the tray section that replaces the kerb.

 A permit from Council is required to site and construct or reconstruct a vehicle crossover which must be constructed to a standard Council design.
-For properties beside arterial roads, a permit from VicRoads to undertake the works is also required.
+For properties beside arterial roads, a permit from Department of Transport to undertake the works is also required.